amiroveisi/b4a-update-checker-cafebazaar/README.md

 ## how to use
 1. download library .jar file from respository.
 2. copy downloaded file into your B4A Libraries folder (or Shared Libraries folder).
-3. select "ir.dotnetgeek.updatecheker" lib in B4A Library Manager.
+3. select "ir.dotnetgeek.updatechecker" lib in B4A Library Manager.
 4. create a variable of type UpdateCheckerServiceManager like this:
   `Dim updateChecker as UpdateCheckerServiceManager`
   you can do this in `sub Globals` or any other sub you like.